Over its lifetime CIVA has incubated a myriad of different programmes. A selection of these is presented below:

-In 2009, CIVA started work on establishing a foundation for social entrepreneurs in South Africa.
+In 2009, CIVA helped establish a foundation for social entrepreneurs in South Africa.
 A trust was established in Cape Town, and the first awards were made in 2010.
 This has now merged with LifeCo in Johannesburg.

-CIVA has developed Buzzbnk as a platform for crowdfunding social ventures which was launched in 2009, where people can make donations, loans or revenue share arrangements to back enterprises of their choosing.
-Its major backers include Esmee Fairbairn Foundation, the Tudor Trust and the Wates Foundation plus a group of private investors.
-In 2012, Buzzbnk won a NESTA Innovation in Fundraising Award.
+CIVA developed Buzzbnk as a platform for crowdfunding social ventures which was launched in 2009. where people can make donations, loans or revenue share arrangements to back enterprises of their choosing.
+In 2014, it merged with Trillion Fund which specialises in loans for green energy installations.
+Buzzbnk has now been renamed FundIt.buzz, and the future of the two platforms are currently under discussion.